 If you want to learn more about the knife steel Mora uses for their knives.
 Read their article "The Steel Makes the Knife."

-It's important to know that the Mora knives, their Bushcraft series are not made as strong or heavy.
+Mora knives, especially their Bushcraft series, are lightweight.
 So be careful how you treat your Mora blade.
-The edge will chip if used on hard, dry, wood.
+The edge will chip if used on hard, dry, woods.
+Also do not pry with these lightweight knives.
+Great knives for carving but not for rough treatment.

 Knives and manufacturers